 The Experience is open in 23 locations across Australia.
-Each visit to the Experience is expected to last around 60 minutes after admission.
-Please arrive promptly at the time specified on your ticket to allow enough time for briefing.
+Each visit to the Experience is expected to last around 2 hours, including admission, briefing and viewing the galleries.

 Download the Spirit of Anzac Centenary Experience 360° Explorer application to take an interactive virtual tour of the exhibition.